 I was ready when the war broke out, but, my parents refusing their consent to my enlistment, I went over to Kaston and went to work on the Lehigh valley railroad, and when the 153rd was being made up I stole myself away from my parents and enlisted in company d.
 I do not know who wrote to my family about this, but when it was time for us to leave, my mother was there to see us off.
 She gave me a new hand knitted scarf, a copy of the family tintype, and a kiss on the cheek.
 I keep the tintype in my shirt pocket at all times.

 quilt squares scarf

-David closed the diary and placed it in the front cover of his bible.
+David closed the diary and placed it in the front cover of his Bible.
 Then he very ceremoniously wrapped the books in the scarf that his mother had given him.
-He could still smell her sent on the handmade cloth as he placed it in his haversack.
+He could still smell her scent on the handmade cloth as he placed it in his haversack.

-The examining surgeon and mustering officer tried to run some of the men in as a substitute.
-With the Enrollment Act, the Civil War truly began to be known as, “a rich man’s war and a poor man’s fight”, throughout the entire nation.
-It was possible with enough money to hire someone to take your place in the draft, a “substitute soldier”.
-The $300 commutation fee was an enormous sum of money for most city laborers or rural farmers.
-And the cost of hiring a substitute was even higher, often reaching $1000 or more.
-When David refused to do so, they offered him $1100.
-David told them, “there is not enough money in the State of Pennsylvania to hire me as a substitute soldier for another man”.
+The examining surgeon and mustering officer tried to run some of the men in as substitutes.
+With the Enrolment Act, the Civil War truly began to be known as “a rich man’s war and a poor man’s fight” throughout the entire nation.
+It was possible, with enough money, to hire someone to take your place in the draft: a “substitute soldier.”

 The Battle of Chancellorsville, fought from April 30 to May 6, 1863,

-Chunky and David were conspicuous in the two battles– Chancellorsville and Gettysburg, and in both these great conflicts they were entitled to great credit for their soldierly conduct.
+Chunky and David were conspicuous in the two battles – Chancellorsville and Gettysburg – and in both these significant conflicts, they were entitled to great credit for their soldierly conduct.